Building A Strong Bond With Your Adult Canine Companion

 Recognizing signs of stress or anxiety

 Recognizing signs of stress or anxiety in your adult canine companion is essential for their well-being.
-Common signs of stress or anxiety include panting, pacing, drooling, excessive barking, or destructive behavior.
+Common signs of stress or anxiety include panting, pacing, drooling, excessive , or .
 If you notice these signs, provide a calm and supportive environment for your dog.
 Using positive reinforcement and reassurance, help them navigate and overcome their anxieties.
 By recognizing and addressing stress or anxiety, you further strengthen the bond of trust and support.

 Providing reassurance and support